ggonnella/fastsubtrees/README.md

 of the NCBI taxonomy tree and requires about 40-70 minutes to complete, depending on the system.

-### CLI and API

-Command line scripts are provided, which allow to perform all implemented
+### Command line interface

-operations: construct a tree, add and delete leaf nodes and subtrees, perform a subtree query, add attribute information.
+The command line tool ``fastsubtrees`` allows constructing a tree, modifying it (by adding and deleting leaf nodes or subtrees), adding attributes, and performing a subtree query (listing IDs or attribute values in a subtree).

 The scripts are designed to be very flexible: e.g. the data source for tree construction, or for obtaining attribute values, can be freely